 - Acknowledge their feelings, whether they seem big or small

-If these symptoms seem intense or long-lasting, it’s wise to talk with a mental health professional.
-Counselors, therapists, and pediatricians specialize in evaluating possible depression.
-Early intervention often makes a huge difference in a teen’s wellbeing.
+still, it’s wise to talk with a internal health professional, If these symptoms feel violent or long- lasting.
+Counselors, therapists, and pediatricians specialize in assessing possible depression.
+Beforehand intervention frequently makes a huge difference in a teen’s good..

 Consider these next steps